Tim Curry’s Iconic ‘It’ And ‘Rocky Horror’ Characters Respectfully Reimagined

 Tim Curry is still the greatest thing about The Rocky Horror Picture Show, according to People magazine.
 Although the original 1975 film now has a reboot version, the 70-year-old actor is still the greatest thing that has ever happened to it.

-The Rocky Horror Picture Show‘s reboot released in 2016 had a rather mixed reception from movie critics.
+The Rocky Horror Picture Show‘s reboot, released in 2016, had a rather mixed reception from movie critics.
 And while Laverne Cox showed a brilliant performance of Dr. Frank-N-Furter, the character played by the legendary Tim Curry in the 1975 film, viewers of the reboot haven’t been very enthusiastic about it.

 Why #LaverneCox in @RockyHorrorFOX doesn’t measure up to Tim Curry’s stilettos #RockyHorror https://t.co/TNETF9wtyD pic.twitter.com/iQ3LiJjB4T